rueedlinger/text-classification-scikit-learn/README.md

 ```
 This step will split the text samples in a train and test set.
 The model optimization is done using the train set with k-fold cross validation.

-After the training the model should be persisted with `pickle` as `model.pkl`.
+The last step is to persist fitted model with `pickle` as `model.pkl`.

 The output might look like this: